-- DEADLINES: Sept 4 for ADD/DROP "WITHOUT W", Oct 9 to DROP with "AUTOMATIC "W" (dropping after this means an automatic 'F') (DROPPING OUT OF THE COURSE, WITH OR WITHOUT A "W", IS THE STUDENT'S RESPONSIBILITY). - This is a COLLEGE TRANSFER COURSE.
+- DEADLINES: Sept 10 for ADD/DROP "WITHOUT W", Oct 19 to DROP with an AUTOMATIC "W" (dropping after this date means an automatic 'F') (DROPPING OUT OF THE COURSE, WITH OR WITHOUT A "W", IS THE STUDENT'S RESPONSIBILITY). - This is a COLLEGE TRANSFER COURSE.
 Therefore, the class will rely heavily on discussions and analyses of the current issues, events and/or topics of interest to international business.
-YOUR SUCCESS WILL DEPEND ON THE NOTES YOU TAKE IN THE CLASS, YOUR READINGS BEFORE AND AFTER THE CLASS, AND ON YOUR PARTICIPATION IN DISCUSSIONS. - Note that (a) there will be no homework or assignments, (b) an attendance below 70% will invite an F, and (c) any suspicion of "cheating" and/or any other kind of disruptive and/or anti-social behavior will invite negative points and/or the letter grade F for the entire course. - For final grading (A ≥ 90% > B ≥ 80% > C ≥ 70% > F), best 3 of the 4 Class-Tests will account for 60% of the overall grade, the "Case Study" for 20%, and presence and participation (including any pop-quizzes) in the class for the remaining 20%.
-Everyone seeks an 'A', of course, and I encourage that.
-But, to secure it, you need to also have 90% in 3 of the 4 Class-Tests. - The Class-Tests will be based on multiple-choice, short notes and essay-type questions. - Any "Extra Credit" work an ORIGINAL essay or term paper or research paper, project or report will be graded on a -5 to +5 scale.
+YOUR SUCCESS WILL DEPEND ON THE NOTES YOU TAKE IN THE CLASS, YOUR READINGS BEFORE AND AFTER THE CLASS, AND ON YOUR PARTICIPATION IN DISCUSSIONS. - Note that (a) there will be no homework or assignments, (b) an attendance below 70% will invite an F, and (c) any suspicion of "cheating" and/or any other kind of disruptive and/or anti-social behavior will invite negative points and/or the letter grade F for the entire course. - For final grading (A \geq 90% > B \geq 80% > C \geq 70% > F), best 2 of the 3 Class-Tests will account for 50% of the overall grade, the comprehensive final exam for 25%, "Case Study" for 15%, and presence and participation (including any pop-quizzes) in the class for the remaining 10%.
+Participation in the Collaborative Learning or SI (Supplemental Instruction) workshops, available for this course, is encouraged.
+Apart from helping you develop deeper insights into the issues of interest here, active participants can earn up to 2.5 extra-credit points - The Class-Tests will be based on multiple-choice, short notes and essay-type questions. - Any "Extra Credit" work an ORIGINAL essay or term paper or research paper, project or report will be graded on a -5 to +5 scale.
 Such a grading will be done only in marginal cases and therefore at the time of the Final grading.